Be Bold Blog

 2. You can build close connections with peers

-Another appealing perk of having fewer students in each class is that you’re not just another face in the crowd.
+Another appealing benefit of smaller class sizes is that you’re not just another face in the crowd.
 You have the chance to get to know people through class discussions, group conversations, and projects.
 Making new friends and finding people with like-minded interests is an important and exciting part of the college experience.
 In larger classes, it’s often the most extroverted or talkative students that get the most attention, leaving less room for introverted or quieter students to participate.

 “I’m always honest with prospective students, telling them: Higher education is an investment in yourself, so you want to get back as much as you put in,” Konkright shares.
 “Small class sizes add a lot of value to that investment.”